kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

 the `v1beta1` version of the `InferenceService` CRD.
 Note that, by default the `v1beta1` version will expose your model through an API compatible with the existing V1 Dataplane.
-However, this example will show you how to serve a model through an API compatible with the new [V2 Dataplane](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2).
+This example will show you how to serve a model through [Open Inference Protocol](https://github.com/kserve/open-inference-protocol).

-## Training
+## Train the Model

 The first step will be to train a sample `scikit-learn` model.
 Note that this model will be then saved as `model.joblib`.